cortexproject/cortex/README.md

 implementation, that natively supports multitenancy and scale-out clustering.

 Cortex is a [Weaveworks](https://weave.works) project that forms a major part of [Weave Cloud](https://cloud.weave.works).
-If you are interested in using our hosted Prometheus as a service, please contact [help@weave.works](mailto:help@weave.works).
+If you have any questions regarding our hosted Prometheus as a service, please contact [help@weave.works](mailto:help@weave.works).